spookyflame10/Trivia-Earth/README.md

 # Trivia-Earth
-Trivia Earth is an educational game that teaches kids different topics while planting tree one at a time.Try it out here: https://Trivia-Earth.jightning.repl.co
+Trivia Earth is an educational game that teaches kids different topics while planting tree one at a time.
+Try it out here: https://Trivia-Earth.jightning.repl.co